conan-io/docs/reference/conanfile/attributes.rst

     class PocoTimerConan(ConanFile):
         ...
         def build(self):
-            # deps is a list of package names: ["Poco", "zlib", "OpenSSL"]
+            # deps is a list of package names: ["poco", "zlib", "openssl"]
             deps = self.deps_cpp_info.deps

 It can be used to get information about the dependencies, like used compilation flags or the